10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 The most popular tourist SIM cards are offered by Viettel, Mobiphone, Vietnamobile and VinaPhone.
 I’ve seen a lot of people using Viettel so you can definitely consider that.
 You can ask for a 1 month tourist sim which costs about 10 – 20 USD (price and package may change since things change fast there).

-If you want the convenience of just having your internet work right after you land, you can consider getting a Vietnam eSim with GIGAGO (running on the Vinaphone network) before you fly.
+If you want the convenience of just having your internet work right after you land, you can consider getting a Vietnam eSIM with Vietnamesim.com before you fly.

 They provide a wide range of data plans and the most popular plan is 120GB for 30 days (max 4 GB per day) including free first 20 minutes of every call to Vinaphone numbers.
 I activated the eSim to one of my phones before I flew and internet worked immediately when I landed in Vietnam, so it was super convenient.